ali1845/pythonNotes/OOP_in_python.md

 #### 4.1.
 Instance Methods

-Most common methods are the **Instance Methods**.
+The most common methods are the **Instance method**.
 The first parameter of each Instance Method is *self*.
 Which points to an instance of the class when the method is called.

 Instance methods are very powerful.
-As they can easily access to the attributes and other methods on the same object.
+As they can easily access the attributes and other methods on the same object.
 They can also access the class through `self.__class__`.

  ###### Example